adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Taking part in the development of a CRM system for the banking process Collection for the top3 Russian bank
+    Contributed to the development of a CRM system for the banking process Collection for a top3 Russian bank
   </li>
 </ul>